Royals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Royals have a record of 3-5.
+- In nine games as the underdog over the last 10 matchups, the Royals have posted a mark of 4-5.

-- When it comes to the over/under, the Royals and their opponents are 3-7-0 in their last 10 games.
+- When it comes to the over/under, the Royals and their opponents are 4-6-0 in their previous 10 games.

-- Bookmakers have not posted a spread in any of the Royals' past 10 games.
+- The Royals' previous 10 games have not had a spread posted by bookmakers.

 Royals Betting Records & Stats

-- The Royals have been underdogs in 39 games this season and have come away with the win 11 times (28.2%) in those contests.
+- The Royals have been chosen as underdogs in 40 games this year and have walked away with the win 12 times (30%) in those games.

-- This season, Kansas City has won one of its seven games when it's the underdog by at least +185 on the moneyline.
+- Kansas City has entered 13 games this season as the underdog by +165 or more and is 2-11 in those contests.

-- The Royals have an implied victory probability of 35.1% according to the moneyline set for this matchup.
+- The Royals have an implied victory probability of 37.7% according to the moneyline set by sportsbooks for this matchup.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.